AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Block WebRTC**

-WebRTC (Real Time Communications) is a technology allows the streaming of data directly between browsers and apps.
-It can let others know your real IP address, even if you use a proxy or VPN.
+WebRTC (Web Real-Time Communication) is a technology that allows direct streaming of data between browsers and apps.
+It can let others know your true IP address, even if you use a proxy or VPN.
 Enabling this option can disrupt the work of certain browser applications, such as messengers, chats, cinemas, or games.

 **Block Push API**